-For Acoustic, selectivity was set to be flat between ages 2 and 5, with a value of 1 while selectivity for age 1 and age 6+ were estimated.
+For Acoustic, selectivity was set to be flat between ages 2 and 6, with a value of 1 while selectivity for age 1.
+Age 6+ was estimated.

-For the fishery selectivity, a flat shape was fixed for ages 3 to 5, with a value of 1, while for ages 1, 2 and 6+ the selectivities were estimated.
+For the fishery selectivity, a flat shape was fixed for ages 3 to 6, with a value of 1, while for ages 1, 2 the selectivities were estimated.